DillonBarker/cv/README.md

 #### Team work

-Since a very young age I have been involved heavily in a variety of team based sports such as football.
+From a very young age I was involved in a variety of team based sports, such as football, rugby and tennis (doubles).
 This gave me a range of communication skills, which I have developed over the years.
-Mainly in my first job as a football coach.
+Most of this development came from my first job as a football coach.
 Where I was responsible from the age of 15 to lead my own drills and teach a number of different age groups.

 Following on from this it gave me experience of leadership as I was able to give people the skills that I had learnt, going into University I found myself in group projects often leading as I was able to talk through our plans and get the group to come to agreements on topics and content.